sailfish-spotify/hutspot/docs/installation.md

 nav_order: 2
 layout: default
 ---
-Hutspot is available on [openrepos.net](https://openrepos.net/content/wdehoog/hutspot)
+### Installation

-The package can also be downloaded from [OBS]( https://api.merproject.org/package/binaries/home:wdehoog:hutspot/hutspot?repository=sailfish_latest_armv7hl).
+Hutspot is available on [openrepos.net](https://openrepos.net/content/wdehoog/hutspot) and can also be downloaded from [OBS]( https://api.merproject.org/package/binaries/home:wdehoog:hutspot/hutspot?repository=sailfish_latest_armv7hl).

 ### Install from rpm file
 Download the latest rpm and install it for example with: